The sugar segment produces and markets sugar, sugary Special products and animal feed.

 Saint Louis Sucre

-Saint Louis Sucre in France has been part of the Südzucker Group since 2001 and operates 2 sugar factories* and 3 packaging plants.
+Saint Louis Sucre in France has been part of the Südzucker Group since 2001 and operates 2 sugar factories*.

 AGRANA Zucker GmbH manages the Austrian sugar business and acts as the holding company for the subsidiaries in Bosnia, Bulgaria, Romania, Slovakia, the Czech Republic and Hungary with a total of 7 sugar factories and 2 refineries.

 Südzucker holds 35 % minus one share in the British trading company founded in 1783.
-ED&F Man's activities include sugar trading, investments in production and refinery capacities, the marketing of coffee, molasses and pulses, cargo shipping and financial services.
+ED&F Man's activities include sugar trading and participation in sugar production companies, the marketing of coffee, liquid animal feed and pulses, and financial services.

 * 2020/21 campaign